conda/conda/docs/source/dev-guide/deep-dives/activation.md

 process).
 This will be discussed in the next section.

 So how is initialization performed?
-This is the job of the `conda init` subcommand, driven by the `conda.cli.main_init` module, which depends direcly on the `conda.core.initialize` module.
+This is the job of the `conda init` subcommand, driven by the `conda.cli.command.main_init` module, which depends direcly on the `conda.core.initialize` module.
 Let's see how this is implemented.

 `conda init` will initialize a shell permanently by writing some shell code in the relevant